 Should I send anything to the Social Security Administration?

 No. As a rule, do not send anything to the Social Security Administration without contacting me first and allowing me to review it.
 The only exception to this rule is if SSA asked you to sign a medical consent form.
 You will receive this form known as form SSA-827 every 3-6 months or at the time of an appeal.
-You may sign this for and return it.
+You may sign this form and return it.

 Will I have to fill out additional forms?

 Sometime SSA will send you a form to be completed about your daily activities or ask about your symptoms.
 If you want to discuss this form with me before completing, please call me to schedule an appointment.
-I always advise my client to be truthful and descriptive.
+I always advise my clients to be truthful and descriptive.
 Don’t exaggerate, but don’t minimize your problems either.
 Include plenty of details and examples that show your limitations, but don’t go on and on.
 Giving descriptive examples of how your activities have change since you became unable to work can be very powerful.
 Complete any form as soon as possible and then send to me.
 I will review it and submit it to SSA.

 Will SSA ask me to see one of their doctors?

-Sometime SSA will ask you to see a private doctor who is paid by SSA for what they call a “consultative examination” However, the quality of such examinations varies widely.
+Sometime SSA will ask you to see a private doctor who is paid by SSA for what they call a “consultative examination.”
+However, the quality of such examinations varies widely.
 If you get a notice to go to a consultative examination, please telephone us to make sure we received a copy of the notice.
 PLEASE NOTE: you are required to go to these appointments, I cannot recommend that you not attend.
 Please arrange to be on time, truthful and be sure to disclose ALL your disabilities and illnesses.
 Even if you do not believe those illnesses or condition do not prevent you from working.

 What will you do to represent me in my claim for disability benefits?

 I will review your case.
 I will figure out what we need to provide to win your case and figure out how to prove it.
 I will make sure that the Social Security Administration gets the necessary medical records and other records to support your claim.
-During my review of a case I usually find that SSA doesn’t understand the nature of the claimant’s illness, the condition for which you are applying for disability, there is insufficient medical evidence to support the claim for disability or that the evidence is missing or incomplete.
+During my review of a case I usually find that SSA does not understand the nature of the claimant’s illness, the condition for which they are applying for disability, there is insufficient medical evidence to support the claim for disability or that the evidence is missing or incomplete.